-You may have heard that termites can spread through infested luggage, but is this really true?
+You may have heard that termite can spread through infested luggage, but is this really true?
 While it’s possible for termites to spread through infested luggage, it’s not a common occurrence.

 Termites are more likely to spread through other methods, such as wood-to-wood contact or by traveling through the soil.
 If you’re concerned about termites spreading through your luggage, there are a few things you can do to help prevent it.

 - When packing for your trip, avoid packing any items that are made of wood or cellulose materials.

 - These items could be infested with termites and could transfer to your luggage.
 If you pack these items, seal them in plastic bags to prevent the termites from escaping.

 - When you arrive at your destination, inspect your luggage for any signs of termites.
 If you see any evidence of termites, do not unpack your bags until you’ve taken them outside.

 - Once outside, open the bags and shake out any clothing or other items.
 Inspect the bag itself for any signs of termites and dispose of it if necessary.

 By taking a few simple precautions, you can help prevent termites from spreading through your luggage.
 You can apply the above process on any termite-infested item i.e.: bag, box, etc.

 Signs of Termite infestation

 There are several signs of termite infestation that homeowners should be aware of in order to take action and prevent further damage.